As Karen pushes through the revolving door the air begins to thicken with the tang of incense and soy sauce.

 The boy waits for an answer.
 When none comes he blinks, then laughs so hard that Karen can see his tonsils.

 “I like the ice-cream too, really I do.
 And the city.
-I mean, I like them both.”
+I mean, I like them both.
+My new favourites.”

 “Why don’t you stay?” the boy says.
 “I finish my shift soon.
-I’ll take you shopping, show you the station.
-All the people, they just cross the road once, look at the pretty lights and they think they have seen everything, but they never stay long.
+I’ll take you shopping, show you around.
+All the people, they just cross the road once, look at the pretty lights, go to Starbucks, and they think they have seen everything, but they never stay long.
 Always busy to get to the next place, looking for the horizon, they never stop to look at what’s in front of their toes.
-Have you seen the station?”
+Have you seen the Imperial Palace?”

 “I’d like to, but my mum’s waiting.”